richardfoltyn/python-statistics/docs/COMPILING.md

 ## Course book

+1. Make sure that `nbmerge` is installed in the local environment.
+This can be achieved using `pip` by running

+        pip install nbmerge

-1. Merge individual notebooks using `nbmerge` which needs to be installed via `pip`:
+2. Merge individual notebooks using `nbmerge`:

         cd lectures
         nbmerge preface.ipynb unit*.ipynb -o python-course.ipynb

-2. Generate the preliminary LaTeX document:
+3. Generate the preliminary LaTeX document:

         jupyter nbconvert --to=latex --output-dir=latex lectures/python-course.ipynb

-3. Fix most issues with the generated LaTeX file by running:
+4. Fix most issues with the generated LaTeX file by running:

         cd latex
         ../helpers/fix-book.sh python-course.tex